 Planting Next to Japanese Maples

-Japanese maples thrive in U.S. Department of Agriculture plant hardiness zones 6 through 9.
+Japanese maples thrive in USDA plant hardiness zones 6 through 9.
 They prefer acidic soil.
 When you are trying to select candidates for planting next to Japanese maples, only consider plants with the same growing requirements.

 One idea for companions for Japanese maples is other trees.
 You might mix different kinds of the Japanese maple that have different shapes and offer different foliage hues.
 For instance, try mixing Acer palmatum, Acer palmatum var. dissectum, and Acer japonicum to create a lush and attractive garden in summer and a lovely autumn display.

 You might also consider selecting other types of trees, perhaps trees that offer contrasting color patterns to the Japanese maple.
 One to consider: dogwood trees.
 These small trees remain attractive all year long with spring blossoms, gorgeous foliage, and interesting winter silhouettes.
 Various conifers can help create a nice contrast when blended in with Japanese maples too.

 What about other companions for Japanese maples?
 If you don’t want to distract from the beauty of the Japanese maple, you can select simple groundcover plants as Japanese maple companions.
 Evergreen groundcovers add color to the garden corner in winter, when the maple has lost its leaves.